Sailplane Pilot Licence Conversion

 Don’t worry.
 If you don’t have an SPL, you’re effectively a student pilot.
 The SFCL rules note that “a student pilot shall not fly solo unless authorised to do so and supervised by an Flight Instructor (Sailplanes)”.
 So your club instructors will need to continue to supervise your flying.

-After the regulatory change in September 2025, on completion of the SPL syllabus (previous BGA training can be recognised), a student pilot can take an assessment of competence with a Flight Examiner (Sailplanes), following which an SPL can be issued.
+After the 30th September 2025, on completion of the SPL training syllabus (previous BGA training can be transferred), a student pilot takes an assessment of competence with a Flight Examiner (Sailplanes), following which an SPL can be issued.
+Read about the SPL here.

 Is there a minimum age to hold an SPL?

 Yes.
 Applicants for an SPL must be at least 16 years old.
-An SPL holder under the age of 18 can carry a passenger (providing they meet all other requirements)
+An SPL holder under the age of 18 can carry a passenger (providing they meet all other requirements).
+A BI(S) is required to be at least 16 years old and an FI(S) at least 18 years old.

 Do I need a CAA medical certificate to convert to an SPL?